spsforks/google-sanitizers-wiki/Stack-instrumentation-with-ARM-Memory-Tagging-Extension-(MTE).md

 Due to alignment requirements, all checked variables grow in size up to the next multiple of 16, and are also aligned by 16.
 All MTE instructions require 16-byte alignment of their address operands.

+Stack instrumentation can be enabled in LLVM by compiling the code with the following flags `-march=armv8+memtag -fsanitize=memtag`.
 Please note that this is a work in progress, and some of the code snippets below may generate less efficient code with the current ToT LLVM.

 ### A basic example